Lotfi-Arif/mdms-api/README.md

    - **Password**: `postgres`
    - **Database**: `mdms-development`

+## Add a new .env and copy the content that is inside of the .env.template

 ## Useful Prisma Commands

 Prisma is an ORM that you use to manage your application's database.
 Here are some useful commands: